 Step 5: To test the remote’s functionality, turn on the TV now.

 If that doesn’t work, try moving the TV to see if that helps; sometimes infrared signals are blocked because of electromagnetic interference.
+There have been reports of the problem being brought on by a router or the reflected light of a door.

 Solution 2: Remove Obstacles That Could be Blocking IR Signals